JaedanC/PythonTutorial/docs/Basics.md

 ZeroDivisionError: division by zero
 ```

-It didn't get to print "Hello".
+It didn't get to print "Hello" because a ZeroDivisionError was raised.

 Now us as the programmer may want this to happen so that we can go and find the bug that is causing the divisor to be zero, but sometimes we don't.
 And so we may choose to ignore the error by *catching* or *excepting* if the error is raised.
 Consider the following: